Vaadasch/pcloud-docker/README.md

 # pcloud-docker

+A "simple" container that connect to EU Pcloud, mount it in /home/pcloud/pCloudDrive and execute whatever you could have done in binded /home/pcloud/script.sh (like take files from a shared volume and send them to pCloudDrive

 ## Warnings :
 Never expose services from this container as it needs to have the `--privileged` flag or `CAP_SYS_ADMIN`.

 If only the host administrators can have access to the container and there is only a shared volume and pCloud connection, this ***should*** be ok

+There is a `sed -i 's#binapi.pcloud.com#bineapi.pcloud.com#' psynclib.c` before compilation of [pcloudcc](https://github.com/pcloudcom/console-client) to connect to EU servers.
+I don't know if it is still working for other regions.

 ## Usage